 Time and space are everywhere.
 They are highly related to our lives and the objects we perceive.
 The temporal perception of the world is driven by events, may they be personal life events like a wedding or world events like the Fall of the Berlin Wall.
 While a point in time can be described by a date and a time stamp, it is not always easy to scale and grasp.
 This is mainly because some temporal developments happen suddenly, like a natural disaster, and some happen very slowly throughout years, decades or even centuries, like climate change.
 Time is not tangible.
 For space, the situation is different, because it can be perceived as physically existing: A place is just there, we can go there and see it.
 Each point on this planet can be exactly described by a pair of geographic coordinates.

-The combination of both concepts in one information system would allow to say how something has developed in time and space.
-Geographic Information Systems (GIS) allow to manage and visualize data with a spatial relation to the Earth, mostly on a map.
+The combination of both concepts in one information system would allow one to say how something has developed in time and space.
+Geographic Information Systems (GIS) allow one to manage and visualize data with a spatial relation to the Earth, mostly on a map.
 Most GIS answer two basic questions about an object: Where it is in relative or absolute location and what it is – an object with certain properties.
 As an example, a country can be expressed by a set of borders consisting of border points in geographic coordinates and by a name.
 However, most of the current GIS are limited to the spatial dimension.
-They can not answer to the question when a country was found or how its borders have developed in the previous fifty years.
+They can not answer the question of when a country was found or how its borders have developed in the previous fifty years.
 For that purpose Historical Geographic Information Systems (HGIS) were developed.
 They extend general GIS with the dimension of time.

 There are several spatio-temporal data models that deal with the temporal development of spatial objects.
-The straightforward approach immediately derives from the the concept of historical maps: At certain time points a snapshot is taken: a map showing the current state at this point in time.
-Snapshots can immediately answer the question how the the world has looked like at this date.
-However, they fail to answer the next question: What has changed since last time, when and why?
-Given two historical maps of Germany, one at 1871 after the formation of the German Empire and one 1919 after the Treaty of Versailles – how did it look like at the beginning of World War I in 1914?
+The straightforward approach immediately derives from the concept of historical maps: At certain time points a snapshot is taken: a map showing the state of the landscape at a specific point in time.
+Snapshots can immediately answer the question what the world looked like at a certain date.
+However, they fail to answer the next question: What has changed since the last time, when and why?
+Given two historical maps of Germany, one from 1871 after the formation of the German Empire and one from 1919 after the Treaty of Versailles – how can one extrapolate what it looked like at the beginning of World War I in 1914?